secretBiology/SecretColors/README.md

   `type` before its use.
 Hence we can not make new class which can be directly act as a substitute.

+Note: All CIE-XYZ conversion and colorblind simulation functions are still in beta-testing.
+Do not use them in your production code

 ### Contribution and Feedback